 F202 DPM DPM input indicates an open car door.
-Causes Extra Bytes: 1-0 = Front Door Extra Bytes: 2-1 = Rear Door r (DPM) input for the front (or rear) door is not powered, the car is current operating mode does not allow for running with the car Remedies Verify that the affected car door is closed.
+Causes Extra Bytes: 1-0 = Front Doc r Extra Bytes: 2-1 = Rear Door r The Door Position Monitor DPM) input for the front (or rear) door is not powered, the car is not in a door zone, and the current operating mode does not allow for running with the car doors open.
+Remedies Verify that the affected car door is closed.
 Verify that the DPM signal is flagging correctly.
 Using the "Car Door" and "Hall Door" data screen (See "CAR DOOR DATA SCREEN" section) verify that the doors are closed and are getting proper signals.
 Doors Closed = GSW / DCL / DPM Doors Open = DOL Verify that the door zone sensor and magnets are working.
-L